Glencore seen still hungry after swallowing Xstrata

-LONDON After years of on-off talks, months of brinksmanship and often bitter negotiations, Glencore's head Ivan Glasenberg gets to complete the $30 billion (19 billion pounds) acquisition of Xstrata on Thursday, the mining industry's biggest takeover yet.
+LONDON, May 2 After years of on-off talks, months of brinksmanship and often bitter negotiations, Glencore's head Ivan Glasenberg gets to complete the $30 billion acquisition of Xstrata on Thursday, the mining industry's biggest takeover yet.

 But even as the champagne pops, investors and rivals are asking where the highly ambitious South African will look for his next deal.
 Many are already pointing to vulnerable or undervalued rivals, including Anglo American.